How Can I Remove My Ex-Partner’s Name from the Mortgage After Separating?

 It’s worth noting that your ex-partner isn’t necessarily entitled to a share in the property because they made a financial contribution.
 We always recommend you consult a solicitor and obtain legal advice.
 They can help you establish your rights and options.

-What Is the Cost of Removing My Ex-Partner’s Name?
+What Is the Cost of Removing My Ex-Partner’s Name from the House Title?

 You should speak with a solicitor to find out whether and how much you’ll have to pay your ex as this is a legal, rather than mortgage matter.

-- Valuation fee – this is often free with many remortgage products
+- Valuation fee – this is often free with many remortgage deals

 - Broker fee – if remortgaging via an independent mortgage broker